Research data services

 Boilerplate language for using DRUM in your grant

-The Data Repository for the University of Minnesota (DRUM) is the university’s open access data repository for data sharing that enables long-term access and preservation.
-If appropriate for your data, use this boilerplate language in your DMP to demonstrate your institutionally-backed strategy for data sharing and preservation:
+The Data Repository for the University of Minnesota (DRUM) is the university’s open access data repository for data sharing that enables long-term access and preservation, and it meets the desirable characteristics of data repositories for federally funded research.
+If appropriate for your data, use this boilerplate language in a DMS plan to note that data will be shared in DRUM:

 The data will be shared via the Data Repository for the University of Minnesota (DRUM), an open access, publicly-accessible, institutional repository.
-DRUM has been certified since 2017 by CoreTrustSeal, an international community-based organization that recognizes sustainable and trustworthy repositories.
-Curators review submissions and work with data authors to comply with data sharing requirements in ways that make data findable, accessible, interoperable, and reusable (FAIR) - including, but not limited to, file transformation and metadata augmentation.
+DRUM was certified in 2017 and 2021 by CoreTrustSeal, an international community-based organization that recognizes sustainable and trustworthy repositories.
+Curators review submissions and work with data authors to comply with data sharing requirements in ways that make data findable, accessible, interoperable, and reusable (FAIR) - including, but not limited to, file transformation and metadata augmentation (Dublin Core is the metadata standard).
 DRUM commits to 10 years of long-term preservation using services such as file migration (limited format types), off-site backup, bit-level checksums, and Digital Object Identifiers (DOI) for archival citations.
 The DOI exposes data to online discovery tools like Google Scholar and Web of Science Data Citation Index.

 Find and access data